 - Abdominal cramps

-If you do get Salmonella poisoning from eating raw cookie dough, symptoms can appear anywhere between 12 and 72 hours later.
+If you do get Salmonella poisoning from eating raw cookie dough, symptoms can appear anywhere between 6 hours to 6 days later.
 What's more, these symptoms can last for four to seven days.
 (Symptoms like diarrhea for seven days!
 Yikes!)

 In most cases, people get better without treatment.
 But food poisoning can also become severe, even life-threatening.
 Certain people are at greater risk for this, including kids, the elderly and people who are pregnant or have a weakened immune system.

 To prevent getting sick from eating contaminated eggs, the FDA recommends keeping eggs refrigerated and cooking them until the yolks are firm.
 For that matter, thoroughly cook any foods that contain egg.

 The bottom line: It's unsafe to consume raw doughs and batters that contain eggs since the raw egg could be contaminated with Salmonella.